 In some cases, an active mindful change in behavior will improve decision making.
 For example, in the examples above, Shilpa can visit financial portals and blogs to understand other investment options.

 Manas should let go of the herd mentality and research and analyze on stocks before investing in them.
 If he feels, he is inexperienced or not knowledgeable to do so, he can invest in equity mutual funds rather than invest directly in stocks.

-Another important consideration that will help one in making better decisions is to entrust the financial plan to a financial advisor.
+Another important consideration that will help one in making better decisions is to entrust the financial plan to an advisor.

 A financial advisor will help in many ways –

 You might be overwhelmed with all the work to be done to manage your financial life.
 A financial planner will easily get your portfolio in one place.
 He will set up nominations, joint holders, and other banking and financial steps that will ease your financial life.
 He can assist in making a will and in estate planning.
 He can ensure that documentation is complete and accurate.